HUBioDataLab/DrugApp/README.md

 pip install matplotlib==3.2.2
 ```
 2. Clone this repository.
-3. Set the location as the current working directory, and run the corresponding script to build models at the data scale of your interest.
+3. Set the location as the current working directory, and run the corresponding script to predict drug approval for disease class of your interest.

-**Example commands to run the scripts for building models of interest:**
+**Example commands to run the scripts for predicting drug approval for disease class of your interest:**

-For generating models for specific disease group, run the "rf_model_for_predicting_drug_approval.py" script for RF algorithm by defining the name of the drug_indication dataset (i.e., "Alimentary", "Anti-infective", "Blood", "Dermatological", "Heart", "Hormonal", "Immunological", "Musculoskeletal", "Neoplasms", "Nervous", "Rare", "Respiratory", "Sensory", and "Urinary") as parameter, e.g.:
+For for predicting drug approval for specific disease group, run the "rf_model_for_predicting_drug_approval.py" script for RF algorithm by defining the name of the drug_indication dataset (i.e., "Alimentary", "Anti-infective", "Blood", "Dermatological", "Heart", "Hormonal", "Immunological", "Musculoskeletal", "Neoplasms", "Nervous", "Rare", "Respiratory", "Sensory", and "Urinary") as parameter, e.g.:

 ```
 python rf_model_for_predicting_drug_approval.py Rare